Introduction

 - Redis Integration: Use INFO, SLOWLOG for metrics.

-- Performance Impact: Minimal overhead (1–5
+- Performance Impact: Minimal overhead (1–5% CPU) for high reliability.

 - Real-World Example: